nguyenthanhlam20/financial_management_wpf/README.md

 # wpf_project
-This is a project of PRN221 subject
+Final project of PRN221 subject at FPT University